 Ok, that was a bad example, as that song happens to be rubbish anyway, but you get the idea.

 I’m not saying stupid lyrics would necessarily put me off listening to a song, but I do prefer it when they make sense, and especially if they are either poignant or amusing.

-Anyway, a few weeks ago I decided to embrace middle-age and give Radio 2 a whirl.
-It turns out that’s not for me either.
+Anyway, a few weeks ago I decided to embrace middle-age and give Radio 2 a whirl, but it turns out that’s not for me either.
 Well, not yet at least.
-I still have all my own hair and haven’t quite lost control of any of my bodily functions (my wife may disagree), so I’ll give it a miss for now and perhaps try again in a few years when I buy my convertible.
+I still have all my own hair, and haven’t quite lost control of any of my bodily functions (my wife may disagree), so I’ll give it a miss for now, and perhaps try again in a few years when I buy my convertible.
 The thing is, they don’t play enough music, and when they do it’s all a bit dreary.
 Maybe I caught them at a bad time, but I was dangerously close to falling asleep at the wheel.